laravel/docs/broadcasting.md

 <a name="leaving-a-channel"></a>
 ### Leaving A Channel

-There may be cases where you need to explicitly leave a channel.
-To do that, you can use the `leave` method and pass the channel name you want to disconnect from.
+To leave a channel, you may call the `leave` method on your Echo instance:

     Echo.leave('orders');